Farm and Rural Water Testing

 Step 4 - Receive your results

-Your detailed Water Quality Analysis Report is delivered as a digital PDF — plain-English results benchmarked against Australian drinking water guidelines, with the original NATA-accredited Certificate of Analysis included.
+Your detailed Water Quality Analysis Report is delivered as a digital PDF — plain-English results benchmarked against Australian and international guidelines for irrigation, livestock, and drinking water suitability, with the original NATA-accredited Certificate of Analysis included.

 Your Results